 Application fees will appear on your banking statement as UBC E-Payment.
 Please call 604-822-2008 with any questions or concerns about your transaction record.

 The Application Status tab is where you can check the status of your online application, transcripts, proof of BC residency, application fee, and MCAT scores.
 Other items are available on the Application Status tab later in the application cycle.
 As a reminder, your transcripts cannot be marked as received until you have started entering them on the Transcripts page.
+The month and date your transcripts were received is provided to help applicants carrying forward transcripts know if we have received the most updated version of the transcript.

 To upload documents, click on the Documents tab, then select the type of document from the dropdown menu and type the name of the document in the Name field.
 Please see the chart for examples of document names.